A Trap in the Ruins

 “Yeah, I’m all cool,” she replied.
 “Just a little tired from walking so much.”

 They stood just outside the ruins, hiding behind a group of pillars.
 Enlil was so much larger than what Pennie expected.
-There were broken structures that she assumed were once houses or other small buildings were spread as far as Pennie could see.
+There were broken structures that she assumed were once houses or other small buildings as far as Pennie could see.
 There were wild bushes and vines that grew messily out of the ground and there were trees that were so overgrown that they had fallen apart.
 In the distance, she could see what looked to be a castle, which was the thing that Pennie could see that was somewhat recognisable.
-Despite what they heard about Enlil, there didn’t seem to be a person in sight and was eerily quiet.
+Despite what they heard about Enlil, there didn’t seem to be a person in sight, and it was eerily quiet.

 “Is that a castle up there?”
 Noah asked, speaking a little too loud.
 “What even is this place?”